monsoons-blog/blog/theotherkhanblog/content/about.md

 enableComments = false
 +++

 Rumuuz is a poetry group and writer's collective based in New York City.
 We host poetry workshops, organize shairi nights, and discuss qawwalis.
-Updated monthly!
 For general inquiries, or to submit your work, please email munshi@rumuuz.org.

 ٓA note on the name: Rumuuz (رموز) is the plural form of the Arabic derived [ramz]((https://www.rekhtadictionary.com/meaning-of-ramz)), meaning sign, code or hint.

 Current contributors: \
+Samee Ahmad \
 Hasan Khan \
 Zainab Akhtar \
 Rachita Singh \
 Ishaan Saxena \
-mosambiyaar
+Mosambiyaar